Sandcastles Children's Museum Open Weekends Now Through June 6

 HISTORY OF SANDCASTLES CHILDREN'S MUSEUM

 Sandcastles Children's Museum has been in operation since 2006, and first began as a "summer sampler museum."
-Visitation to the Museum has grown from 1,500 its first year to more than 21,000 in 2012.
+Visitation to the Museum has grown from 1,500 its first year to more than 20,000 annually since 2011.
 They first occupied a small building on South James Street, then moved to a larger facility four times bigger on W. Ludington Ave.
 Now they have found a permanent home in the former Elks Lodge, corner of N. Harrison and Ludington Avenue.
 Through donations and many volunteers, the building is being renovated to make it into a kid-friendly museum.

 If you would like to make a donation to Sandcastles, you may write a check to the Community Foundation for Mason County and send it to Sandcastles at P.O.
 Box 595, Ludington, MI 49431.
 Or go online to mason-foundation.org to make a credit card donation directly to the Sandcastles Capital Campaign fund.